 Other clients choose to remain quiet and even sleep.
 Don't be afraid to sleep because of fear of snoring.
 We don't mind at all and it is a complement.
 It may be the best sleep you have had in a while.

-Both of our therapists graduated from Louisville School of Massage with 750 hours of training (Ky requires 500) in addition to continuing education.
-As Licensed Massage Therapists, we are required to receive 12 hours per year of continuing education.
+Amy and Jetta graduated from Louisville School of Massage with 750 hours of training (Ky requires 500) in addition to continuing education.
+As Licensed Massage Therapists, we are required to receive continuing education.
 As we want to stay updated on new research and treatments that best serve our clients, we surpass the requirements.
 Amy has had hundreds of additional hours of training in orthopedic massage in addition to other modalities and is Board Certified Therapist and Continuing Education Provider through the National Certification Board for Therapeutic Massage and Bodywork

 First of all, regardless of the type of session, you are encouraged to communicate with your therapist about any concerns you may have.
 If you are uncomfortable in any way, please tell us.
 You will not hurt our feelings.
 If you are too hot, too cold, need to turn over, get a cramp, have questions, want us to modify our pressure, or anything else, please bring it to our attention.
 This is your time and we want you to be comfortable.